EnderIce2/FennixProject/README.md

 This command will download all the required files to compile the operating system.

+After that, you should be able to compile the operating system.

+---

-- To run the OS, run the following command
+- To run the OS:

 ```bash
 make run
 ```
 <sub><sup>or `make build` to build it without running.</sup></sub>

-- To cleanup the code, run the following command
+- To cleanup the code:

 ```bash
 make clean
 ```

+---

 ## Progress